Parking Rules and Regulations

 - Staff and students must register all vehicles brought onto campus.

-- New license numbers obtained for vehicles already registered shall be reported to the Department of Campus Public Safety office within three working (3) days after placing the new plates on the vehicles.
+- New license numbers obtained for vehicles already registered need to be reported to the Department of Campus Public Safety office within three working (3) days after placing the new plates on the vehicles.

 - Location of Permit: